 •Glendive, pop.
 5,332 •Kalispell, pop.
 22,761 •Miles City, pop.
 8,647 •Lewistown, pop.
 5,870 •Havre, pop.
 9.846 •Dillon, pop.
 4,257

 Southeast and south-central Montana is Yellowstone Country.
+Visitors to this region enjoy the beauty of vast prairies and the region is a gateway, toward the west, to the Rocky Mountains.
 Some cities in this region are Billings, Glendive, Miles City, Forsyth, Red Lodge, and Livingston.
 Billings (pop.
 110,323) is the chief city along I-90 and the upper Yellowstone Valley in south-central Montana.
 Billings is a trade, medical, and entertainment center for all of eastern Montana and the Bighorn Basin in Wyoming.
 Billings is a good base from which to make forays to major attractions in the region.
 Yellowstone National Park, the Little Big Horn Battlefield National Monument, and Cody, Wyoming are not far from Billings Yellowstone Country

-Southwest Montana is Gold Country.
+It’s easy to say that southwest Montana is Wonderland.
+Tourists flock to this region for outdoor activities, cultural events, and more.
 Some cities in this region are Bozeman, Dillon, Hamilton, Butte, and Missoula.
-Bozeman and Missoula are the major cities in Gold Country.
+Bozeman and Missoula are the major cities in Wonderland.
 Bozeman (pop.
 45,250) is located in the Gallatin Valley, surrounded by magnificent mountain ranges.
 The Gallatin Range and the Madison Range, south of Bozeman, rise more than 10,000 feet and have peaks covered with snow much of the year.
-Missoula, (pop.
-72,364), is home to the University of Montana and the mighty Grizzlies.
-Gold Country
+Missoula (pop.
+72,364) is home to the University of Montana and the mighty Grizzlies.
+Wonderland

 Central Montana is Ranchland.
+This region is rural Montana at its best.
 Some cities in this region are Lewistown, Roundup, Townsend, and Helena.
 Helena (pop.
 31,169) is a friendly town with lots to offer visitors.
 An early day gold mining camp, it’s now the state capital and a major tourist center.
 The main part of town lies at the foot of the mountains and overlooks the beautiful Helena Valley.
 The entire Helena Valley is rimmed by mountains on all sides.
 Ranchland

 Northeast and north-central Montana is Discoveryland.
+Early-day explorers in Montana followed the mighty Missouri River across this region.
 Some cities are Culbertson, Glasgow, Havre, Shelby, and Great Falls.
 Great Falls (pop.
 59,178) is the largest city in north-central Montana.
 Most people who live in the region go to Great Falls for shopping.
 Holiday Village, the main mall in Great Falls, with over 80 stores, is located south of the downtown area on 10th Avenue South.
 Barnes & Noble bookstore is in the same area of town.
 Discoveryland

 Northwest Montana is Wilderness Country.
+If one imagines what a wilderness is like, this region is the place.
 Some cities in this region are Whitefish, Columbia Falls, Kalispell, Polson, and Ronan.
 Kalispell (pop.
 22,761) is the largest city in the Flathead Valley in northwest Montana.
-Glacier National Park is the big attraction in this area of Montana.
-In the park, visitors see some of the most spectacular landscape in North America.
+Glacier National Park is the huge attraction in this area of Montana.
+In Glacier, visitors see some of the most spectacular landscape in North America.
 Wilderness Country.

 Travel tip: Montana is far away from all major population centers in the U.S. and Canada.
 Still it is possible for many folks to drive to Montana in one day.
 Sometimes it’s a long day!
 Day trips are possible, such as: Seattle to Bozeman; Minneapolis or Winnipeg to Glendive; Salt Lake City to Kalispell; Calgary to Great Falls; Portland to Missoula; and Denver to Billings.